-Mian Iftikhar Hussain’s brother dies of Covid-19
+Mian Iftikhar Hussain’s brother dies of COVID-19

 Mian Iftikhar Hussain had also tested positive for Covid-19 but he attended the last funeral rites of his elder brother after taking precautionary measures.
 It may be mentioned here that Mian Iftikhar Hussain shared the same home with his elder brother.

 The ANP leader confirmed that he had tested positive for coronavirus.
-Mian Iftikhar said he had quarantined himself in his home and was taking medicines for the infection.
-He appealed to well-wishers to pray for his early recovery.
+Iftikhar said he had quarantined himself in his home and was taking medicines for the infection.

-Meanwhile, ANP President Asfandyar Wali Khan requested the party workers not to visit Mian Iftikhar Hussain for offering condolences over his brother’s death as he had isolated himself after testing positive for coronavirus.

-The ANP chief made a phone call to Mian Iftikhar Hussain and offered his condolences on the death of his brother.